 In a Bowl

 Scarves and boots go great with spoonfuls of comfort food.
-Get your ladle of fall happiness here in Austin.
+Get your ladle of fall happiness here:

 Chicken Noodle Soup.
 Courtesy of Vinaigrette